ktorio/ktor-documentation/topics/client-create-multiplatform-application.md

     ```
    {src="snippets/tutorial-client-kmm/shared/build.gradle.kts" include-lines="25-29,39"}

+3. Then, open the
+   <path>composeApp/build.gradle.kts</path>
-3. Then, open the `composeApp/build.gradle.kts` and add the `kotlinx-coroutines-android` dependency to the `androidMain`
+   file and add the `kotlinx-coroutines-android` dependency to the `androidMain` source set:
-source set:

    ```kotlin
    ```